wavenumber-eng/bunny_build/README.md

 1. Retain compatibility (mostly) with old keil/c macro syntax to validate functionality
 2. Not require the keil tools....
 Works with GCC and ezh programs can be build on a windows/linux PC
 3. EZH code can be assembled in the target/application as needed.
-The assembler will be a simple C file.
-Assemble at run time.
+The assembler is simple .c/.h file(s)
 4. The build process has been upgraded to be two-pass (vs C macros only in the original EZH builder) to handle labels, etc.
-5. Because of #3, we can use the C linker to get references to application variables, etc  Makes developing ezh much simpler.
+5. Because of #3, we can use the C linker to get references to application variables, etc  Makes developing ezh code much simpler.
 6. Easy to wrap in a simple command line application.
 Be able to generate binary blobs in different formats (c arrays, etc) to include in MCU application code.
 7. Ability to make psuedo instructions with the C compiler